Rufus For Real

 • air fryer croutons

-Home » Recipes » 30-Minute Meals » Easy Coconut Curry Salmon (Creamy, Flavorful, 30-Minute Meal)
+Home » Recipes » 30-Minute Meals » Creamy Coconut Curry Salmon

 ↓ Jump to Recipe

-Coconut Curry Salmon is flaky salmon simmered in a silky coconut-curry sauce that tastes restaurant-level but comes together in 30 minutes.
+This creamy coconut curry salmon is flaky salmon simmered in a silky Thai-inspired coconut curry sauce with bold flavor and just the right amount of heat.
+It tastes restaurant-level but comes together in 30 minutes.
 Made with simple, real-life ingredients you probably already have.
 Busy weeknights?
 Handled.

 Let's get started!